rhaldkhein/centress/README.md

 #### Creating A Centress Module

-In order for Centress to detect that your module is a Centress module, write `centress.module(exports, options)` like the following code.
+In order for Centress to detect that your module is a Centress module, write `centress.module(exports, options)` like in the following code.

 ```javascript
 // Import centress module